jevonmao/PermissionsSwiftUI/README.md

                      onDisappear: {print("Disappeared")})
 ```
 ### Auto Check Authorization
 PermissionsSwiftUI by default will automatically check for authorization status.
-It will only show permissions that are currently `notDetermined` status. (iOS system prevent developers from asking denied permissions.
+It will only show permissions that are currently `notDetermined` status. (the iOS system prevents developers from asking for denied permissions.
 Allowed permissions will also be ignored by PermissionsSwiftUI).
 If all permissions are allowed or denied, PermissionsSwiftUI will not show the modal or alert at all.
 To set auto check authorization, use the `autoCheckAuthorization` parameter:
 ```Swift
 .JMModal(showModal: $showModal, for: [.camera], autoCheckAuthorization: false)